koen-47/minecraft-region-file-reader/README.md

 CompoundTag root = datFile.toCompoundTag();
 ```
-It is important to note that the `MCAReader` and `DATReader` class read the file
+It is important to note that the `MCAReader` and `DATReader` classes read the file
 locations relative to the root project.
 For example, in the case of this repository's
 file structure if you have a .mca in the /java folder, the specified file location
 for these classes would have to be `src/main/java/r.0.0.mca`.